Madison West High School: Rocket Club

 The Madison West Rocket Club was founded in 2003 by freshman Thomas Hanzlik.
 The club won the national Team America Rocketry Challenge (TARC) in 2009, 2012, and 2019, and represented the U.S. in international competition.
 In 2020, the club launched Project Ariadne, sending slime mold into suborbital flight to study its behavior in microgravity, as part of the NASA Student Launch Challenge.
 In 2025, the club won first place in the Rockets for Schools Class 2 and Class 1 Senior divisions.

 Science Olympiad

 Founded in 1985, the Madison West Science Olympiad team placed in the national top 10 for three consecutive years from 1989 to 1991, finishing 2nd in 1989.
-The team won the Wisconsin state tournament in 2012 and 2013, and between 1989 and 2019, earned 19 state titles, 15 runner-up finishes, and 24 national appearances.

-In 2024, the team returned to nationals after a five-year gap, placing 13th and earning the Corteva Enterprise Award.
-In 2025, West achieved its best finish since 1990, placing 7th nationally.
+The team has earned earned 20 state titles, 19 runner-up finishes, and 27 national appearances; recently, its achievements have included notable 7th and 4th place national finishes in 2025 and 2026 respectively, and a high degree of success in physics and build events.